kubernetes/community/contributors/design-proposals/self-hosted-kubernetes.md

 ### Highly-available Clusters

 Self-hosted will make operating highly-available clusters even easier.
-For internal critical components like the scheduler and controller manager, which already know how to leader elect themselves, creating HA instances will be a simple matter of `kubectl scale` for most administrators.
+For internal critical components like the scheduler and controller manager, which already know how to leader elect using the Kubernetes leader election API, creating HA instances will be a simple matter of `kubectl scale` for most administrators.
 For the data store, etcd, the etcd Operator will ease much of the scaling concern.

 However, the API server will be a slightly trickier matter for most deployments as the API server relies on either external load balancing or external DNS in most common HA configurations.
 But, with the addition of Kubernetes label metadata on the [Node API](https://github.com/kubernetes/kubernetes/pull/39112) self-hosted may make it easier for systems administrators to create glue code that finds the appropriate Node IPs and adds them to these external systems.